 If you or a loved one experienced extreme side effects from a Sorin Stöckert 3T heater-cooler, you could get compensation for treatment, pain and suffering and other costs.
 Get a free case review now.

 Patients with hip replacement complications could be eligible for compensation to pay for medical care, lost income and more.
-Get a free case review from an experienced lawyer today.
+Get a free case review from our experienced legal partners today.

 In general, medical devices are safe if they meet all the following conditions: